kh14762/chiral-impulse/README.md

-You are a surveyor equipped with a print-stone & a small bird that fits in the hallow of your hand.
+You are a surveyor equipped with a print-stone & a small opaque bird that fits in the hallow of your hand.
 You are blind.

-The object of the game is to navigate a cell matrix.
-Each level has a beginning & a end. the bird can be commanded to cycle above a given cell. the birds vision can be translated via a sequence of chirps.
-This wave form can be captured by the print-stone that will print a chiral space.
+The object of the game is to find the other players opaque bird.
+Each level is a section of topology that is mirrored.

+the bird can be commanded to cycle above a given cell. the birds vision can be translated via a sequence of chirps.
+This wave form can be captured by the print-stone that will print a chiral cell.
 You are only able to perceive this space.
-The print stone is embedded onto the bird.
+The print stone is linked to the bird.
 You can communicate with the print stone however there is a rendering latency. chiral snapshots can go stale after awhile and may need to be refreshed.

+The game starts in darkness; however, players may hover over the grid-board, Each turn-step a player may make an action.
+- move a piece.
+- render a cell.

 ### SceneGraph Matrix
 | **Objects** | **Script** | **Tertiary Function** |